time away

 • Review the Absence Management Quick Start Guide (watch video, intranet) to learn about required absence processes

-• Routinely review reports to ensure an employee’s time off is coded accurately; see this video (6:30 mark; intranet) to learn how
+• Routinely review reports to ensure an employee’s time off is coded accurately; see this video (intranet) to learn how

 • Follow the Disability Management process, as well as any local absence and return-to-work fitness for duty procedures that apply